-But, it also comes with a serious price tag, over $900 (today’s price on Amazon).
+But, it also comes with a serious price tag, over $900 (today’s price).
 You ‘only’ get the optical tube assembly (OTA) for that price too, there’s no mount and only one cheap long focal eyepiece supplied.

 So, is it worth it?

 That’s what our Sky-Watcher 100mm ProED telescope review is here for!